zhooshi/Learnings/README.md

   - Enrolled in Cert IV in Cyber Security
   - Attended BSides conference
   - Gained memberships to Australian Women in Security Network and Women in Cyber Security

+I will use this repository for any code or problems that I want to showcase.

+<3